Over 300 faculty members have completed the Teaching Online Short Course or Teaching Online Workshop (TOW)!

 The University of Denver is committed to providing our students with quality online courses and online course development & delivery requires a high level of organization and different methods and strategies than traditional classroom instruction.
 It is important to pay careful attention to course organization and facilitation to improve student engagement, learning, and retention in online courses.
 By participating in the Teaching Online short course, faculty members will experience online learning from the student perspective, and learn best practices for developing and facilitating online courses.

 Full-time DU faculty members who successfully complete the Teaching Online Short Course are eligible to receive a $500 stipend.

 When is the next Teaching Online Short Course?

-Fall Term: Monday, October 7 – Sunday, October 27, 2019.
+Spring Session: Monday, April 6 – Sunday, April 26, 2020.
 Register here if you are interested in participating in this session.

 Keep in mind that we reserve the right to cancel a session if we do not have a minimum of 5 people registered to take the course.
 Contact Terri Johnson if you would like to be added to the notification list for upcoming Teaching Online Short Course sessions.
 You will be sent an official registration form before the session begins.